 She kept her face impassive.
 She’d modeled parts of this spell, including elements of the structure and the “connection” glyph, from what she could remember of the Lino-Wharton messenger spell.

 Perhaps it wasn’t a subtle dig, because he continued with barely a pause.
-“Still, I would warn against any student at your level attempting this spell.
+“Still, I would warn any student at your level against attempting this spell.
 The thaum requirement would be rather high.”
 He stared at her pointedly, a reminder that he thought her a reckless dimwit.
 “Especially if they had no practice casting spells of a similar nature, either by the whole, or by similar component factors.
-The magic would be wild with its newness, the lack of history.
-The study you are doing there”—he nodded to the biology book in her hand—“would be useful, but not enough without power.”
+The magic would be wild with its newness, its lack of history.
+The study you are doing there”—he nodded to the biology book in her hand—“would be useful, but insufficient without power.”

-He seemed skeptical, but returned his eyes to the papers, continuing his dissection.
+He seemed skeptical, but returned his attention to the papers, continuing his dissection.
 “However, it’s obvious you don’t have any true foundation in spell theory.
-Your base symbol is the pentagram, which might be the most common for more powerful transmogrification spells, but for applications like this, it is not the perfect channel by itself.
-I would suggest incorporating a hexagram, for its connection to wisdom, intelligence, and the transfer of aid.”
+Your base symbol is the pentagram, which might be the most common for more powerful transmogrification spells, but for applications like this it is not the perfect channel by itself.
+I would suggest incorporating a hexagram for its connection to wisdom, intelligence, and the transfer of aid.”

 She leaned forward, grabbing her pen to make a note.
-“Okay, that makes sense.
+“That makes sense.
 But why not an octagram?
 This is an exchange spell.
 Wouldn’t the octagram’s association with balance be more useful?”

 “In truth, several of the symbols are associated with balance.
 The octagon and octagram, specifically, are more suited toward stable systems.
 The balance between creation and exchange.
 While the octagon might be useful in creating something like a miniature ecosystem spell with little loss, the octagram is associated with true balance between creation and destruction.
 Justice.
 What people from the East might call karma.
 This is not a true equivalent exchange.”